Last Updated on September 29, 2023

 Even before Covid-19 brought unprecedented stress to the healthcare system, the long-term care industry in America has faced a series of challenges and crises on a number of fronts.
-With calls for federal assistance still mostly unanswered, what can leaders do to best address the many challenges of long-term care facing them in 2023, and the years to follow?
+With calls for federal assistance still mostly unanswered, what can leaders do to best address the many issues and challenges of long-term care facing them in 2023?

 In an industry that’s always had a high turnover rate, the current workforce shortage has been devastating.
 A 2022 survey by the American Health Care Association/National Center for Assisted Living (AHCA/NCAL) showed that an enormous 98% of nursing home providers are currently “experiencing difficulty hiring staff,” while 87% currently face “moderate to high staffing shortages.”

-Of course, staffing has been one of the most persistent challenges of long-term organizations for decades.
+Staffing has continued to be one of the most persistent issues with long-term care organizations.
 Workforce issues in general also account for a number of other issues facing the industry, including “unmet resident needs, quality problems, worker training and competency, and lack of integration with medical care,” as defined by the Kaiser Family Foundation in 2017.

-On top of that, many new residents referred to skilled nursing and other long-term care providers are higher acuity than before, the result of an ongoing trend to move post-acute care out of the hospital and into less expensive settings.
+On top of funding issues in long-term care, many new residents referred to skilled nursing and other LTC providers are higher acuity than before.
+Subsequently, this is a result of an ongoing trend to move post-acute care out of the hospital and into less expensive settings.
 Concurrent with this trend is the drive to further reduce expenses by shifting residents from skilled nursing facilities into home-based settings.

 While it is true that some larger organizations have embraced the chance to expand their SNF service lines and resident capacity with new options for home care, many others have struggled to produce the additional workforce with the skills needed to do so.